13 Causes Of Baby Sweating In Sleep And When To Consult A Doctor

 Image: IStock

 1. Control crying: Excessive crying can cause sweating.
 Therefore, it is essential to find and fix the problem that is making the baby cry.
 It might be hunger, a wet diaper, or a bad dream.
-Soothe the baby and place them back to sleep.
+Allow your baby to self-soothe and place them back to sleep.
 Try moving the baby to another spot for sleep, if possible.

 1. Hydration: Dehydration can also contribute to excessive sweating, as the body tries to regulate its temperature by releasing sweat.
 So, keep the baby hydrated.
 It will help compensate for the fluids lost due to sweating.